nemarvin/nemarvin.github.io/DigitalHistoryResources.md

 “The Sound Recordings catalog comprises over 17,400 digital audio files, beginning with \[Alan] Lomax’s first recordings onto (newly invented) tape in 1946 and tracing his career into the 1990s.
 In addition to a wide spectrum of musical performances from around the world, it includes stories, jokes, sermons, personal narratives, interviews conducted by Lomax and his associates, and unique ambient artifacts captured in transit from radio broadcasts, sometimes inadvertently, when Alan left the tape machine running.”

-CARIBBEAN AND LATIN AMERICA

 LINHAS DE LUTA: CARTOS AO PRESIDENTE LULA

 <http://www.linhasdeluta.org/index.php>

 This digital collection contains thousands of letters written to former Brazilian president Luiz Inácio Lula da Silva (2003–2010) following his imprisonment in 2018.
 Written in solidarity by citizens from across Brazil, “the letters, translated into English, French, Spanish, and Italian, are directed toward anyone in the world who is searching for other points of view about the tragedy Brazil is living today.

-MIDDLE EAST AND NORTHERN AFRICA

 DIGITAL LIBRARY OF THE MIDDLE EAST